Bhalobasa Bhalobasa (2008 film): Cast

+Production

+This is the first Bengali film shot in Salzburg, Austria.

 Soundtrack

-The music of Bhalobasa Bhalobasa is adapted from Bommarillu, composed by Devi Sri Prasad and re-recorded by S. P. Venkatesh, was released in India on 22 September 2008 The soundtrack held at the number one spot on the music charts for several consecutive weeks.
+The music of Bhalobasa Bhalobasa is composed by S. P. Venkatesh, who reused "Appudo Ippudo" from the original as "Halka Halka Ei Ektu Melamesha".
+It was released in India on 22 September 2008 The soundtrack held at the number one spot on the music charts for several consecutive weeks.